PiotrFLEURY/OutOfBound/README.md

 ## Participation

-Each participant must create a branch named as follow :
+Each participant must create a branch for each feature named as follow :

-feat/<FEATURE_NAME>
+feat/<USER_NAME>/<FEATURE_NAME>

 ## Feature 1 - Hello world